Learn how to build and manage tables

 Columns are the foundational elements of your meerkats AI tables.
 They provide structure, organize your data, and define the specific information you want to capture for each entity—whether it’s a company, individual, or news article.
 Understanding how to configure columns effectively is key to unlocking the full potential of meerkats AI’s AI-driven capabilities.

-meerkats AI makes it easy to create and customize columns according to your research or data analysis needs.
+Meerkats AI makes it easy to create and customize columns according to your research or data analysis needs.
 Each column can be tailored to ensure your data is captured accurately and efficiently.

-- The second way to create a column is by clicking on ‘AI assistant,’ and describe your task, and the AI assistant will set up everything for you.
-E.g.: “find the ceo of the company.”
+2. The second way to create a column is by clicking on ‘AI assistant,’ and describing your task,.The AI assistant will set up everything for you.
+E.g.: “Find the CEO of the company.”
 This is recommened only to create AI columns and formulas.

 Column Name: Choose a clear and concise name that reflects the specific data point you want to collect.
 This makes it easier for AI to understand and populate the relevant information.